Spinach vs Broccoli: Which is Better? A Complete Comparison

 Broccoli and spinach can substitute for each other in most dishes although the taste and texture will be different.
 Cooking times will be longer when substituting broccoli for spinach unless it is used raw.
 Broccoli is not a good substitute for spinach on sandwiches, wraps or pizza toppings.

 More than a one to one ratio of spinach to broccoli will have to be used when cooking.
-This is so because spinach leaves break down and lessen the volume of food when cooked.
+This is so because the leaves break down and lessen the volume of food when cooked.

 Leafy greens make a better spinach substitute like the following: